-Applications for our Diploma of Aviation (Air Traffic Control) training program are ongoing, apply online.
+Applications for our Diploma of Aviation (Air Traffic Control) training program are currently open.